Go Walking with Ribble Valley Inns

 It will come as no surprise to find that we are passionate about food.
 We have established a reputation for championing the freshest local, seasonal produce - and it has to be full of flavour... it's the rule!

 What is perhaps less well known is we are just as passionate about where we are situated.
 So we have carefully selected ten walks to introduce you to the wonderful scenery of Lancashire, Cumbria, Yorkshire and Cheshire.
 It's an opportunity to work up an appetite whilst discovering some interesting facts about the countryside right on the doorstep of our Ribble Valley Inns.

-Our thanks to Bob Clare, David Johnson and their team for researching and testing these walks.
+Our thanks to Bob Clare, David Johnstone and their team for researching and testing these walks.

 For further walks in Lancashire, check out Bob's book '100 Walks in Lancashire' published by Crowood Press.